hadret/texts/deploying_seafile_with_nginx_and_mysql_on_debian.md

     apt-get update && apt-get upgrade && apt-get install sudo

 Install required packages:
-_(Note: you need to install sqlite3, cause setup is using it by default and MySQL is configured later on)._
+_(Note: you still need to install sqlite3, cause setup is using it by default and MySQL/PostgreSQL is configured later on)._

-    sudo apt-get install -y python2.7 python-setuptools python-simplejson python-imaging python-flup python-mysqldb sqlite3
+    sudo apt-get install -y python2.7 python-setuptools python-simplejson python-imaging python-flup sqlite3

 2. Creating system user